dkarthe/webjeda-blog/_posts/2016-12-19-how-to-add-author-box-to-jekyll.md

 Note: replace all () with {}

-##Add authors in configuration file
+##Step 2: Add authors in configuration file

 Now copy below details into your ```_config.yml``` which is in the root of the repository.
 Change details accordingly.
 Here I ahve mentioned only for two authors - **sharathdt** and **sampaths**.
 You can use any number of authors.
 Add details of new authors to this file in this format.